Writing an emulator: the first steps

 So my first milestone will be to write a very simple command-line program that:

-• Executes the first few bytes of that ROM
+- Executes the first few bytes of that ROM

-• Displays the current state of the CPU when it’s done
+- Displays the current state of the CPU when it’s done

-All of this could reasonably be done in a day with a single array, a big switch/case block and a for loop.
-The boot ROM I’m going to have to execute is only 256 bytes long after all1 Only 200 of which are actual machine code as the ROM contains 56 bytes worth of tile graphics..
-To help even further, the commented assembly code for the boot ROM is also available online, and I can easily pick out the first couple machine instructions I’ll need to implement.
+loop.
+I’m only going to have to interpret 2561 bytes after all.
+To make things easier, the commented assembly code for the boot ROM is also available online, and I can easily pick out the first couple machine instructions I’ll need to implement.

-All right, I can do this, let’s get started!
+All right, I can do this, let’s get started

 Now, what’s a CPU anyway?
-Structurally, it’s not much more than a bunch of data (8-bit) registers to use as storage when operating on numbers and a couple address (16-bit) registers used to refer to the next instruction to execute in memory, or the bottom of the stack.
-Yes, this is a terrible oversimplification, but still a good enough approximation of the Game Boy’s CPU2A Sharp LR35902 which is that weird mix between an 8080 and a Z80. to get us started.
+Structurally, it’s a bunch of data (8-bit) registers to use as storage when operating on numbers and a couple address (16-bit) registers used to refer to the next instruction to execute in memory, or the bottom of the stack.
+Yes, this is a terrible oversimplification, but still a good enough approximation of the Game Boy’s CPU2 to get us started.

 type CPU struct {